node-red/node-red.github.io/docs/getting-started/second-flow.md

 ### Get the current UK Electricity Demand

-This flow is slightly more complex and starts to bring in data from outside to do something useful locally.
+This example is slightly more complex and starts to bring in data from external sources to do something useful locally.

  - It will go out to an external web site
  - grab some information